-For the best results, I used jumbo russet potatoes in this recipe.
+For the best results, I use jumbo russet potatoes.
 I find that they are easy to cut into the correct shape and have the perfect texture.
-Jumbo russets are also preferred as they are easy to cut into uniform pieces.

-Baby potatoes won’t work as they are too small to cut into the shape needed to achieve the right texture when finished.
+Baby potatoes don’t work, they are too small to cut into the shape needed to achieve the right texture when finished.

 - Preheat an oven to 425°F.